Consultants, contractors and volunteers (including trustees) of the charity will be required to comply with the content of this policy.

-This policy will establish a consistent approach by which KCSN addresses all aspects of the management of information; including generation, collection, processing, access, use, storage and ultimately disposal.
+This policy will establish a consistent approach by which we address all aspects of the management of information; including generation, collection, processing, access, use, storage and ultimately disposal.
 It will do this by:

-- Establishing mechanisms for members of the KCSN community to have access to their own information, with clear procedures and arrangements for handling queries from members
+- Establishing mechanisms for members of the KCSN community to have access to their own information and can easily update this information, with clear procedures and arrangements for handling queries from members

 - Ensuring KCSN has clear procedures and arrangements for handling information requests from the press and broadcasting media

-This policy applies to all consultants and volunteers working with KCSN, including trustees.
+This policy applies to all consultants, contractors and volunteers working with KCSN, including trustees.

 It is the policy of KCSN to ensure that: